Class of Spring 2015

 2014 Goldwater Scholarship

-Michael is an alumnus of USF Honors College and College of Arts and Sciences.
-He double majored in Physics and Mathematics, with a minor in Astronomy.
+Michael is an alumnus of USF Honors College and College of Arts and Sciences, double majoring in Physics and Mathematics with a minor in Astronomy.
 He is a 2014 recipient of the Barry M. Goldwater Scholarship, the most prestigious undergraduate scholarship for research science.

 In Summer 2014, Michael participated in the National Science Foundation (NSF) Research Experience for Undergraduates (REU) program at the MIT Haystack Observatory.
 His project involved "Observing Black Holes with the Event Horizon Telescope" under the guidance and mentorship of Dr. Rusen Lu and Dr. Vincent Fish.
 Michael was selected for and participated in the NSF REU in Astronomy at the Harvard-Smithsonian Center for Astrophysics in Summer 2013, working with Dr. Christine Jones.